Why It’s Impossible to Target Latinos

 The Cuban American community is known for being staunchly Republican and anti-socialist—but this is starting to change among the younger generation of American-born Cubans.
 Overall voter registration is 54% Republican, 19% Democratic and 26% no party affiliation/independent.

 But there are significant differences among various demographic groups that make up the Cuban-American community.
 Cubans Americans who are 18 to 39 years old are 35% Republican, 23% Democratic and 40% no party affiliation.
-In the 2018 Florida gubernatorial race, Cuban-Americans born in the US voted 51% for Republic Ron DeSantis and 48% for Democrat Andrew Gillum.
+In the 2018 Florida gubernatorial race, Cuban-Americans born in the US voted 51% for Republican Ron DeSantis and 48% for Democrat Andrew Gillum.

 This demographic shift presents opportunities for Democrats in previously red districts.
 Campaign messaging needs to focus on issues of importance to younger voters such as jobs, education and health care.